0AmirKhan0/Photogram/README.md

 Photogram is a social media application similar to Instagram, where users can share photos, like posts, and follow other users.
 This project is built using React and a JSON Server to simulate a REST API.

-**Note:** This project is part of my Bachelor's degree project at [Your University Name].
+**Note:** This project is part of my Bachelor's degree project at ValiAsr University.
 It aims to demonstrate the application of web development technologies and the creation of a full-stack application.

 ## Table of Contents